howtoscalenn/howtoscalenn.github.io/index.md

 Of course, there are many other parameterizations, such as Standard Parameterization (SP), [Neural Tangent Kernel (NTK)](https://arxiv.org/abs/1806.07572), [Mean Field Theory (MFT)](https://arxiv.org/abs/1902.06015) and muP.
 One might ask, *“Why is muP unique for maximal feature learning?”*
-I won’t go into full detail here—check the original paper—but consider this:
+I won’t go into full detail here, check the original paper, but consider this:

 In the kernel regime (e.g., NTK), models are effectively frozen in feature space.
 So even if your NTK-parameterized BERT is pretrained successfully, its learned representation is weak.